 It is especially important for proponents and advocates for this initiative, to acknowledge and keep in mind…amid the discussions and debates regarding these allegations related to trade, that, it is an economic fact today, that 80+% of most company’s value, sources of revenue, competitiveness, sustainability, and growth potential do lie in – emerge directly from intangible assets, parts of which are – may already be legitimately issued intellectual property, i.e., patent, copyright, trademark, trade secret.

-So, I urge audiences to avoid characterizing these allegations – this phenomena as…merely distinctions without a difference.
+I urge readers of this blog and audiences to whom I speak, to avoid characterizing these allegations – this phenomena as…merely distinctions without a difference.
 It is indeed much more.
 That-is to say, a company’s intangible assets, e.g., its intellectual, structural, and relationship capital, ala specific knowledge and know how, which, by the way, routinely and simultaneously serve as foundations to conventional intellectual properties.
-It is this, which become the real targets of economic espionage and data mining both of which are consistently being conducted 24/7/365 globally, by just anyone with a laptop connection and some basic (investigatory) skill sets.
-So to lay this entire matter solely at the doorstep of China, will, in my judgement, yes, be a starting point, but far from an ending point!
+It is the intangible assets which are the real targets – benefits of economic espionage and data mining.
+Both are consistently conducted 24/7/365 globally, by just about anyone with a laptop connection and some rudimentary ‘business intelligence’ skill sets.
+To lay this entire matter solely at the doorstep of China, may be a starting point, but far from being an ending point!